silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 ---
-title: Representing Tifinagh in Unicode - Unicode Technical Note (proposed draft)
+title: Unicode Technical Note xx - Representing Tifinagh in Unicode (proposed draft)
 ---

-_Lorna Evans, SIL International (30-May-2024)_
+_Lorna Evans, SIL International (15-Jul-2024)_

 _This is a work in progress.
 Additional information on language usage is most welcome._

 - <a href="#intro">Introduction</a>
 - <a href="#uni">The Unicode Model</a>